HCADatalab/powderkeg/README.md

 You can also use `./spark-submit --master spark:... --class powderkeg.repl your.jar`.

-Applications should use:
+For a socket repl, use: `./spark-submit --conf 'spark.driver.extraJavaOptions=-Dclojure.server.repl="{:port 5555 :accept clojure.core.server/repl}"' --master spark:... --class powderkeg.repl your.jar`

-`./spark-submit --master spark:... --class powderkeg.repl your.jar your.ns/main-fn app-arg0 ...`.
+Applications should use: `./spark-submit --master spark:... --class powderkeg.repl your.jar your.ns/main-fn app-arg0 ...`.

 Where `your.ns/main-fn` is a vararg function (which receives arguments as strings) and the entry point of the application. `*sc*` will be bound.